ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 This is a very common situation.
 Here is what is likely happening:

 * If you have configured ``BESTMATCH`` then the hooks will search for both your "alarmed" frame and the "snapshot" frame for objects.
+If you have configured ``snapshot``, ``alarm`` or a specfic ``fid=xx`` only that frame will be searched

 * An 'alarm' frame is the first frame that caused the motion trigger
 * A 'snapshot' frame is the frame with the _highest_ score in the event

 The way ZM works is that the 'snapshot' frame may keep changing till the full event is over.
 This is because as event frames are analyzed, if their 'score' is higher than the current snapshot score, the frame is replaced.

 Next up, the 'alarm' frame is much more static, but prior to version 1.34, ZM took finite time (typically a few seconds) to actually write the alarmed frame to disk.
 In 1.34 changes were made to write them as soon as possible, but it may still take some finite time.
+If the alarm frame is not written by the time the ES requests it, ZM will return the first frame.

 What is likely happening in your case is that when the ES invokes the hooks, your snapshot frame is the current frame with the highest score, and your alarmed frame may or may not be written to disk yet.
 So the hooks run on what is available.